 New knowledge has no worth to your business unless it’s implemented and acted upon.

-A Great Tip From Alex Mandossian
+A Simple But Working Tip From Alex Mandossian

 “Get a kitchen timer and set it for 60 minutes and then just work on building profit during those 60 minutes - nothing else.”

 Rich Schefren on trying it out for the first time: